 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-QR code trends: The physical/digital toggle switchBy a MCD columnist
+QR code trends: The physical/digital toggle switchBy

 Marketers are beginning to commit themselves to finding consumers wherever they are – and to being available wherever consumers look.
 That is a basic premise of mobile marketing.